swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 ###### THERE IS FASTING AND FASTING, ACCORDING TO THE  METHOD

-On hindsight, comparing the two  stays here, I can say that there are several points which seem extremely  important to me :</p>
+On hindsight, comparing the two  stays here, I can say that there are several points which seem extremely  important to me :
     <ol>
       <li>the  necessity of being supervised by a competent&nbsp; natural hygienist such as  Mr.</li>
     </ol>
-    <p>Mosseri.</p>
+    Mosseri.
     <ol>
       <li>the  importance of total bed rest with just a radio to alleviate the periods of  insomnia.</li>
       <li>the  extraordinary nature of&nbsp; Mr. Mosseri’s discovery&nbsp; which makes  fasting safer than it</li>
     </ol>
-    <p>was before.
-This is a major argument when  faced with those who fear ‘starvation’ while fasting</p>
+    was before.
+This is a major argument when  faced with those who fear ‘starvation’ while fasting
     <ol>
       <li>the  degree of&nbsp; personal&nbsp; comfort&nbsp; provided by the half-fast which,  while&nbsp; prolonging the</li>
     </ol>
-    <p>&nbsp;elimination process, diminishes the  extent of deficiencies in the body, as well as its reactions.
+    &nbsp;elimination process, diminishes the  extent of deficiencies in the body, as well as its reactions.

 ###### NO POINT IN STUFFING THE BOILER

 After 11 days of this  half-fast my weight is 68.5 kg (151 lbs), a small loss of 1.5 kg (3.30  lbs).
 But I can already feel in myself a renewed vigour, in spite of  having consumed so little food.
 It is therefore the sign that the  assimilation of food by the organism is better than it was before.
 This  confirms for me what Mr. Mosseri said : “<em>There is no point in eating a lot  to obtain energy for the body.
 It is much more important – vital even –  to properly assimilate what is consumed.

 To use an image, I  would say that stuffing the boiler if it doesn’t draw well is done in  vain.
-It is preferable to have the pipes swept (detoxified) beforehand. –  Edward J., Engineer at Sarrebourg.</p>
+It is preferable to have the pipes swept (detoxified) beforehand. –  Edward J., Engineer at Sarrebourg.

-    <p>33</p>
+    33

-    <p>Ch.
+    Ch.
 6

 ###### THE TUMOUR ON THE  GANGLIONS IN MY NECK